Sometimes, you just need a warm, comforting supper; something that will fill your belly and keep you satisfied.

 For the topping:

 Melt the butter in the microwave in a medium sized microwaveable bowl.
 Heat it for 30 seconds at a time and stop once it’s melted.
-Take the bowl out of the microwave and stir in the panko bread crumbs, seasoning salt and crushed dried parsley.
+Take the bowl out of the microwave and stir in the panko bread crumbs, crushed dried parsley.
 Sprinkle over the top of the casserole.

 Bake casserole uncovered for 45 minutes until hot and bubbly throughout and topping has turned a light golden brown.
 Remove from oven and allow to cool for 5-10 minutes prior to serving.